misaka10987/johnlocke-2024/draft.md

 # Draft

-> Subject: Why do civilizations collapse?
+> Why do civilizations collapse?
 Is our civilization in danger?

 It is common knowledge that a civilization collapse for multivariate reasons, but such reasons can be unified under the perspective of the theory of meme while involving biological methodologies in historical study.